MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

     - _Logout_ item that logs user out (returns to Guest role)
 * Editable Reservation form details (dates) and select to submit request

-New Hires can't login on the **Admin App**
+New Hires can't log in on the **Admin App**

-* New Hires should not _see_ any links to Admin App in Portal App
+* New Hires shouldn't _see_ any links to Admin App in Portal App
-* New Hire credentials for Portal App should not work for Admin App
+* New Hire credentials for Portal App shouldn't work for Admin App

 ## Test role actions